 Women would unravel old sweaters and socks and crochet the yarn into small squares.

-They would choose various colours and stitch patterns, making lots of squares.
+They would choose various colors and stitch patterns, making lots of squares.

-The squares would be sewn together to make a colourful blanket or afghan.
+The squares would be sewn together to make a colorful blanket or afghan.

 The grandma of the family would normally have the task of stitching all of the squares together, and this is how they became known as ‘granny squares’.